-Even though Windows Media Player can easily play multiple file formats like MP4, AVI, WAV, MP3, etc. but this application is not compatible with some file formats.
-Therefore, Windows Media Player encounters a problem if you play the unsupported file formats on it.
+Even though Windows Media Player can easily play multiple file formats like MP4, AVI, WAV, MP3, etc., this application is not compatible with some file formats.
+Therefore, Windows Media Player encounters a problem if you play unsupported file formats.

-If you are looking to play an unsupported or incompatible file on your Windows Media Player, then it is recommended to convert it to the Windows Media Player compatible format.
+If you want to play an unsupported or incompatible file on your Windows Media Player, then converting it to the Windows Media Player compatible format is recommended.

 Method 4: Reinstall Windows Media Player

-Reinstalling Windows Media Player can definitely help you fix issues related to the installation of the Windows Media Player application and thereby it can allow you to play your videos or audio files effortlessly.
+Reinstalling Windows Media Player can help you fix issues related to the installation of the Windows Media Player application, allowing you to play your videos or audio files effortlessly.

-Step 1: Go to Control Panel and select Programs and Features.
+Step 1: Go to the Control Panel and select Programs and Features.

 Step 2: Now, click Turn Windows features on or off at the left side of the screen.

-Step 3: A new window will open, Expand Media Features list and then, uncheck Windows Media Player and hit OK to confirm.
+Step 3: A new window will open.
+Expand the Media Features list, then uncheck Windows Media Player and hit OK to confirm.

-If the error Windows Media Player encountered a problem while playing the video or file is not related to the Windows Media Player installation, then head over to the next method to fix this issue.
+If the error Windows Media Player encountered a problem while playing the video or file is not related to the Windows Media Player installation, head over to the following method to fix this issue.

 Method 5: Try Updating Windows Media Player

-The previous versions of Windows didn’t support many file formats or codecs, in order to solve those issues Microsoft releases updates every now and then.
+The previous versions of Windows didn’t support many file formats or codecs; to solve those issues, Microsoft releases updates now and then.

-Try Updating Windows Media Player and check if the issue is resolved or not.
-If the issue is not yet resolved then try using next methods.
+Try Updating Windows Media Player and check if the issue is resolved.
+If the issue is unresolved, try using the following methods.